rodrigo-romano/dos-actors/book/src/gmt-actor-model/correctness/correctness.md

 # Correctness

-Correctness, in the context of the GMT Actors Model, refers to the verification process that checks for error in the code written by the user of the `gmt-dos-actor` API.
+Correctness, in the context of the GMT Actors Model, refers to the verification process that checks for error in the code written by users of the `gmt-dos-actor` API.
 The code is checked for mistakes both at compiled-time and at runtime.
 This formal process makes developping an integrated model with `gmt-dos-actor` very safe as it ensures that the likehood of having written a "correct" model is very high.

-A "correct' model is a model build with Rust code that complies the following:
+A "correct' model is a model build with Rust code that complies with the following:
  * a pair of input and output must have the same `UID`,
  * a pair of input and output must have the same sampling rate: `NI=NO`,
  * an actor with an input sampling rate `NI=0` must have no input,